LiorSinai/liorsinai.github.io/_posts/2023-09-30-polygon-clipping.md

 Therefore my code counts hitting an edge of polygon 1 as entering polygon 1 if the tail of edge 2 is not in polygon 1.
 The case of exiting is dealt with separately.
 Here the rule is: polygon 2 is exiting polygon 1 if the head of edge 2 is not in polygon 1.

 In the case of the point intersection it will be an entry followed immediately by an exit.
-This should then be changed to a vertix intercept.
+This should then be changed to a vertex intercept.

-<h3 id="vertix-intersections">5.3 Vertix intersections</h3>
+<h3 id="vertex-intersections">5.3 Vertex intersections</h3>

-A vertix intersection happens when a vertix of polygon 2 lies on a vertix of polygon 1.
+A vertex intersection happens when a vertex of polygon 2 lies on a vertex of polygon 1.
 For example:

 <figure class="post-figure" id="fig-edge-intersections">
 <img class="img-95"
     src="/assets/posts/polygon-clipping/arrow_heads.png"
-	alt="Two arrow heads intersecting on a vertix"
+	alt="Two arrow heads intersecting on a vertex"
 	>
-<figcaption>Polygon 2 entering polygon 1 at a vertix.</figcaption>
+<figcaption>Polygon 2 entering polygon 1 at a vertex.</figcaption>
 </figure>

 This can be conceptually thought of as a "bent" edge.
 There are several cases are which correspond to the cases already profiled for "straight" edges:

-1. The polygons cross over each other at the common vertix.
+1. The polygons cross over each other at the common vertex.
 This is either an ENTRY or EXIT.
-2. One polygon is inside/outside the other polygon and they touch at common vertix (VERTIX).
+2. One polygon is inside/outside the other polygon and they touch at common vertex (VERTEX).
-2. The polygons have overlapping edges which touch at the common vertix.
-This is either an ENTRY or EXIT or a shared segment on a longer segment (VERTIX).
+2. The polygons have overlapping edges which touch at the common vertex.
+This is either an ENTRY or EXIT or a shared segment on a longer segment (VERTEX).

-There are three consecutive points on each polygon: the previous tail $p_-$, the intersection point/vertix $p$ and the next head $p_+$.
+There are three consecutive points on each polygon: the previous tail $p_-$, the intersection point/vertex $p$ and the next head $p_+$.
 The letter $p$ or $q$ denotes the polygon.
 Note that $v\equiv p \equiv q$.
 The algorithm is then as follows:
 <blockquote>
-<u><b>Link vertix intersections</b></u> <br>
+<u><b>Link vertex intersections</b></u> <br>
 inputs: $v$, $p_{-}$, $p_{+}$, $q_{-}$, $q_{+}$ <br>
 edge$_{1-}$ $\leftarrow (p_{-}, v)$ <br>
 edge$_{1+}$ $\leftarrow (v, p_{+})$ <br>